hobyfrezk/IOT/README.md

 1. what:

-    - The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.
+    - The system is develped for office useage, we try to provide "smart" function, making deskmans to  have a better light working environment and with minimum distraction from it.

 2. why:

-    - increase labour work effenciency
+    - Increase labour work effenciency
     - create a better working environment
-    - electricity reduction
+    - Electricity reduction

 3. how:

-    - the system can automatically control the inside led brightness according to natural light it sensed, no human interference needed.
+    - The system can automatically control the inside led brightness according to natural light it sensed, no human interference needed.
 But if the user want, of course, he/she can control the light by him/herself.
-    - the system also provide auto switch-on/off based on the user attendance.
+    - The system also provide auto switch-on/off based on the user attendance.

 The whole project is made up of several parts:

-1. hardware part
+1. Hardware part
     - Respberry:
         - natural light sensor: Give response to natural light brightness.
         - motion sensor: Give response if the user is presense or not (simulated by a switch in this project).
         - switch: Switch to manual control mode.

-2. software part
+2. Software part
     - MQTT:
         - Sensor publisher: Update sensor's data to broker
         - Broker: despatch received data